-HistoryIncorporated in 1978, the Kamloops Art Gallery serves residents of and visitors to Kamloops (pop.
-90,280) and the surrounding Thompson-Nicola Regional District (pop.
+Incorporated in 1978, the Kamloops Art Gallery is a public gallery serving Kamloops (pop.
+90,280), the surrounding Thompson-Nicola Regional District (pop.
 132,6663) as well as national and international audiences.

-- Committed to art, artists and audiences
+- Committed to artists and audiences

-- Relevant to local and regional communities
+- Connected to communities